pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

-Pyrocko contains a flexible framework to store and work with pre-calculated Green’s functions.
-It is implemented in the :mod:`pyrocko.gf` subpackage.
-Also included, is a powerful front end tool to create, inspect, and manipulate Green’s function stores: the :program:`fomosto` tool ("forward model storage tool").
+Pyrocko contains a flexible framework to store and work with pre-calculated GFs.
+It is implemented in the :mod:`pyrocko.gf` sub-package.
+Also included, is a powerful front end tool to create, inspect, and manipulate GF stores: the :program:`fomosto` tool ("forward model storage tool").

 Media models
 ------------

-Where Pyrocko uses layered 1D earth models in the calculation of Green’s functions it uses the `TauP <https://www.seis.sc.edu/downloads/TauP/taup.pdf>`_ :file:`.nd` (named discontinuity) format.
+Where Pyrocko uses layered 1D earth models in the calculation of GFs it uses the `TauP <https://www.seis.sc.edu/downloads/TauP/taup.pdf>`_ :file:`.nd` (named discontinuity) format.
 These files are ascii tables with the following columns:

 .. code-block :: text
     :caption: Structure of a named discontinuities file (:file:`.nd`).